Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • feeling as if there is not enough air.

-Organic ventricular premature beats, which require treatment, are manifested by symptoms of the underlying disease that caused them.
+Organic ventricular extrasystole, which requires treatment, is manifested by symptoms of the underlying disease that caused them.
 The signs listed in the previous lists are also observed.
 These are often accompanied by attacks of compressive chest pain.

 Attacks of unstable paroxysmal tachycardia are manifested by the following symptoms: